SURFnet/eduxchange-eu-tech-docs/connecting-ooapi.endpoints.md

 - **Gradual Implementation:** Not all required parts of the API need to be implemented simultaneously.
 - **Initial Step:** Begin by implementing the necessary parts of the OOAPI to showcase educational offerings on Eduxchange.
 - **Subsequent Enhancements:** Later, you can extend your endpoint to include additional features such as enrollment and grade transmission support.
+- **Go Live:** You can only join teh production enviroment after all steps have been completed and all institutions are on the same level.

 Eduxchange utilizes a subset of the OOAPI specification.
 The specific parts that need to be implemented are detailed in the Eduxchange profile \[LINK\].